Meet your awesome MedLife MCAT Mentors

 Meet Kamal

-"Hi my name is Kamal Randhawa, I wrote the MCAT two times and learned a lot each time!
+"My name is Kamal Randhawa and I am a MSc.
+Candidate in Cellular and Molecular Medicine at the University of Ottawa.
+I am passionate about my studies and love to help those around me.
+I wrote the MCAT two times and learned a lot each time.
 What drove me towards retaking the exam was that I was 1) confident in my abilities to learn challenging concepts 2) synthesize relevant information in a clear and concise way for my brain to develop strong semantic networks and 3) score better than my first attempt!
-Now as a mentor, I hope to impart all my skills, knowledge, and notes to anyone who might need help in achieving their dream score!"
+Now as a tutor, I hope to impart all my skills, knowledge, and notes to anyone who might need a little help!"

 MCAT Score: 524